akash-network/docs/economics/source/00-meta.md

 geometry:
  - a4paper
  - columnsep=0.3in
-abstract: This paper covers the economics of the Akash Network and introduces the Akash Token (AKT).
-In this paper, we present various incentives for ensuring the economic security of the Akash ecosystem as well as drive adoption.
-We propose an inflationary mechanism to achieve economic goals along with estimates for mining rewards and inflation rates.
-Additionally, we also present mechanisms for allowing a multitude of fee tokens, which will improve the user experience of using the blockchain.
+abstract: Akash is a marketplace for cloud compute resources which is designed to reduce waste, thereby cutting costs for consumers and increasing revenue for providers.
+This paper covers the economics of the Akash Network and introduces the Akash Token (AKT).
+We describe an economic incentive structure designed to drive adoption and ensure the economic security of the Akash ecosystem.
+We propose an inflationary mechanism to achieve economic goals.
+We provide calculations for mining rewards and inflation rates.
+We also present mechanisms for allowing a multitude of fee tokens.
 ---